alwi007/GraphDB_with_RESTAPI/README.md

-# GraphDB_with_RESTAPI
+# GraphDB_with_RESTful API

-Web application for Real-Time Analytics with GraphDB
+GraphDB with RESTful API built in Python Flask